18F/join.tts.gsa.gov/pages/positions/cloud-consulting-tech-lead.md

 ## Key Objectives

-### Key objective #1: Help federal agencies develop and implement cloud migration plans.
+### Key objective #1: Help federal agencies develop and implement cloud migration plans

 - Partner with federal agencies to build, manage, and grow their cloud adoption and migration development efforts
 - Provide engineering leadership and mentoring via technology evaluations and architectural decisions